How Much Does It Cost to Replace a Catalytic Converter?

 The catalytic converter is beneath your car.
 It’s part of the exhaust system.

 If the catalytic converter has been factory-installed, then it will be welded into the exhaust pipe.
-If it’s a replacement converter, then it will be clamped into place.
+It will be clamped into place if it’s a replacement converter.

 Signs You Have a Bad Catalytic Converter